Upper Expected Meeting Times for Interdependent Stochastic Agents: Upper and Lower Meeting Times for Interdependent Stochastic Agents

-Since the supremum in Eq.~\eqref{eq:uppermeeting} is always achieved on the extreme points~\cite{bauer1958} of $\T^2$, and since \(\T^2\) and its convex hull \(\ch(\T^2)\) share the same extreme points, the upper expected meeting time can be computed by optimizing over \(\ch(\T^2)\), obtaining the same maximal value.
+Since the supremum in Equation~\eqref{eq:uppermeeting} is always achieved on a extreme point~\cite{bauer1958} of $\T^2$, and since \(\T^2\) and its convex hull \(\ch(\T^2)\) share the same extreme points, the upper expected meeting time can be computed by optimizing over \(\ch(\T^2)\), obtaining the same maximal value.

 Similarly as before, let us define the upper transition operator $\overline{\Delta}:\R^{N^2}\to \R^{N^2}$ for $\ch(\T^2)$ as \( [\overline{\Delta}f](z):=\sup_{\Delta\in \ch(\T^2)} [\Delta f](z), \) for all $f\in \R^{N^2}$ and all $z\in \ZZ^2$.
 Then, $\overline{m}^{\T^2}$ is the minimal non-negative solution to